“Social Movements in Theory and Practice,” University of California, Irvine (Graduate)

 This course draws upon a number of texts to think about the ways Black women seek to re-make themselves and the world, beginning with slavery and its afterlives–to Black girlhood, truth telling and political organizing with Black women at the center.
 We then turn to the Black feminist foundations of the Movement for Black Lives.
 While this course is constructed to build understanding of core concepts in Black Feminist Politics– including bodily autonomy, systems of domination, identity politics, and intersectionality, this course also offers a critical standpoint towards Black feminisms, asking how identity-driven political praxes both improve and/or challenge a diverse liberatory political project.
 That is, while we may find value in Black feminism in bringing the marginalized to the center of political advocacy, we will also ask in what ways identity can be used as either a boon or a cudgel in social movements.

-“Introduction to Race and Ethnic Politics,” Winter 2024, University of California, Irvine
+“Introduction to Race and Ethnic Politics,” University of California, Irvine

 Instructor